fernahh/frontendpath/source/guide/the-css.html.md

 - `padding`
 - `content`

-Since the properties names are pretty intuitive we're not going to explain in details with each of one do.
+Since the properties names are pretty intuitive we're not going to explain in details what each of one does.

 #### Fontes